adobe/log-parser/README.md

 - The end pattern of the string that will contain the value (null if in the end of a line)
 - Case Sensitive search
 - Is to be kept.
 In some cases we just need to find a line with certain particularities, but we don't actually want to store the value.
+- Anonymizers, we can provide a set of anonymizers so that some values are skipped when parsing a line.

 ### How parsing works
 When you have defined your parsing you use the LogDataFactory by passing it: